MAIN-12/MULTI-22/README.md

 2. Ensure you have either a Controlino micro or a Norvi IoT device available.
 3. Modify the board definition in the PlatformIO configuration to match the device you are using.
 4. Upload the code to the controller using PlatformIO.
 5. Once uploaded, open the serial monitor.
-If everything loads up as expected, you should see the following message in the serial monitor:
+If everything loads up as expected, you should see the current version of tee code in the serial monitor:

 ## Version Control Log <a name="description"></a>